-Entry Lock

-This function allows the user to lock out unauthorized tampering with instrument settings.
+- Entry Lock This function allows the user to lock out unauthorized tampering with instrument settings.
 All settings may be viewed while the instrument is locked, but they cannot be modified.
 The Entry Lock feature is a toggle-type setting; that is, entering the correct code will lock the transmitter and entering the correct code again will unlock it.
 The code is preset at a fixed value.
 Press ENTER to initiate user entry mode and the first digit will flash.
-Use arrow kevs to modify See end of manual for the Q46C4 lock/unlock value. code.
-Press ENTER to toggle lock setting once code is Incorrect codes do not change state of lock correct. condition.
+Use arrow keys to modify value.
+See end of manual for the Q45CT lock/unlock code.
+Press ENTER to toggle lock setting once code is correct.
+Incorrect codes do not change state of lock condition. - Set Delay The delay function sets the amount of damping on the instrument.

-Set Delay

-The delay function sets the amount of damping on the instrument.
 This function allows the user to apply a first order time delay function to the conductivity measurements being made.
 Both the display and the output value are affected by the degree of damping.
-Functions such as calibration are not affected by this parameter. calibration routines contain their own filtering and stability monitoring functions to minimize the calibration timing.
+Functions such as calibration are not affected by this parameter.
+The calibration routines contain their own filtering and stability monitoring functions to minimize the calibration timing.
 Press ENTER to initiate user entry mode, and the value will flash.
 Use the arrow keys to modify value; range is 0.1 to 9.9 minutes.
-Press ENTER to store the new value.
+Press ENTER to store the new value. - Contrast This function sets the contrast level for the display.
+The custom display is designed with a wide temperature range, Super-Twist Nematic (STN) fluid.